PennyLaneAI/pennylane/doc/development/plugins.rst

         ...

+``simulator_tracking`` is useful when the device can simulataneously measure non-commuting measurements or handle parameter-broadcasting, as it both tracks simulations and the corresponding number of QPU-like circuits.

-We recommend placing the following code near the end of the ``execute`` method:
+To implement your own tracking, we recommend placing the following code in the ``execute`` method:

 .. code-block:: python